 Based in Joplin, Missouri, Empire now serves as the headquarters for the Liberty Utilities Central Region, serving nearly 340,000 customers across seven states.

 The Company was organized in 1909 during Southwest Missouri’s mining boom and has grown in tandem with the region.
-Today Empire works to fulfill its mission of being a respected supplier of energy and energy related services to homes and industry.
+Today Empire works to fulfill its mission of being a respected supplier of energy and energy-related services to homes and industry.
 The Company prides itself on maintaining a diverse fuel supply mix of coal, natural gas, and water to generate electricity, as well as purchasing power from the Elk River Wind Farm.
 Empire works hard to meet the ever-increasing needs of a consistently growing number of customers with the addition of new generation sources.
 The Company recently announced participation in two new coal-fired power plants, Plum Point, located near Osceola, Arkansas, and Iatan II, located in Platte County, Missouri.
 Empire also announced a purchase agreement with the Meridian Way Wind Farm.

 This diversity of power sources allows Empire to produce and deliver energy more efficiently and at a competitive price while maintaining the environment for future generations.
 In addition to providing utility services, the Company also provides fiber optic services to customers.

-For more than 20 years, Gilmore & Bell has consistently ranked in the top 10 nationally in number of bond counsel opinions rendered on municipal bond issues, and the Firm consistently ranks 1st in the Midwest region, both in number and dollar volume of long-term state and local government bond issues.
+For more than 20 years, Gilmore & Bell has consistently ranked in the top 10 nationally in the number of bond counsel opinions rendered on municipal bond issues, and the Firm consistently ranks 1st in the Midwest region, both in number and dollar volume of long-term state and local government bond issues.
 We strive to provide timely, effective and efficient service to assist our public finance clients in meeting their goals.
-This work ethic and practice integrity is at the core of our Firm’s culture.
+This work ethic and practice integrity are at the core of our Firm’s culture.

 Septagon Construction bases its corporate culture on the premise of exceptional customer service – a value that employees practice daily.
 The company currently employs more than 200 people in its six different locations, which include Sedalia, MO; Columbia, MO; Jefferson City, MO; Osage Beach, MO; Des Moines, IA; and Cedar Rapids, IA.
 All of Septagon’s employees receive regular training to keep them up-to-date with the latest building methods, technology and safety developments.